sveredyuk/ruby-circular-array/README.md

 ## Use cases

-1. Matching over a list of possible solutions
+1. Round-robin selection algorithm
-2. Cycling dates for complex delivery logic
+2. Matching over a list of possible solutions
-3. ...
+3. Cycling dates for complex delivery logic

 ## Installation